Featured in this post

 From Lake Michigan to the South Branch, here’s how the Chicago River has influenced Windy City over the centuries.

-Indigenous peoples who lived in the area called the river Chigagou
+Indigenous peoples who lived in the area called the River Chigagou

 chicagoBefore the onslaught of European occupation and colonization, the Chicago area was teeming with wild flora and fauna—deer, foxes, black bears and, most significantly, beavers.
 Beaver, in essence, was a cash cow, one that eventually fueled European colonization, as beaver fur and castoreum (an essence extracted from beavers, often used in colognes and perfumes) were much coveted in Europe.